 Today, our portfolio of public-private initiatives on climate action is delivering on this agenda.
 They include working with industry leaders, investors, innovators and governments to trigger the net-zero transition in key industrial sectors like energy, aviation, shipping, trucking, steel, chemicals, aluminium and cement, through the Mission Possible Partnership and Finance For the Transition; and working on net-zero, nature positive food and land use partnerships including the Tropical Forest Alliance, 1t.org, Grow Asia, and Friends of Ocean Action.

 We offer public-private support to international efforts like COP26 and the UNFCCC Climate Champions, the Clean Energy Ministerial, Mission Innovation and G7 and G20 processes.
-We use our own digital platform and major events, including the Special Annual Meeting in Singapore, the Davos Annual Meeting, and the upcoming virtual climate event in May to help advance these efforts and invite more in.
+We use our own digital platform and major events, including the upcoming virtual climate event in May to help advance these efforts and invite more in.
 We also promote the efforts of technology innovators, young people and social entrepreneurs around the world through scaling circular economy solutions for climate, and through UpLink; and we are proud to host and support the world’s leading community of CEOs committed to climate action, the Alliance of CEO Climate Leaders.